silbue98/PRO1000-V24/Milestone 2/Source Code/README.md

 ## Performance

 Both prototypes are optimized for performance.
-The HTML/CSS version, while interactive, is still on par with the Figma prototype regarding loading times and responsiveness.
+The HTML/CSS version, while interactive, is still on par with the Figma prototype regarding loading times.

 ## Next Steps